rj373/databricks-data-engineering-fmcg-atlikon/01_setup/readme.md

     ◦ Derives analytical attributes like year_quarter, month_name, and date_key.
 • Why we need it: Atlikon and Sports Bar originally had reporting cycles that "didn't align".
 This script creates a Unified Temporal Backbone, ensuring that when we aggregate revenue by quarter, both companies’ data is joined onto the exact same calendar.
 🚀 Execution Order
-1. setup_catalog.sql: Run first to create the physical folders and database containers in Databricks.
+1. setup_catalog.py: Run first to create the physical folders and database containers in Databricks.
 2. utilities.py: Run to initialize the variables for the session.
 3. dim_date_table_creation.py: Run to populate the Gold layer with the master date dimension.
 🎯 Business Impact